 Human homeostasis is the body’s physiological ability to regulate its inner environment.
 All processes in the body are controlled within narrow limits and must run efficiently at optimum level in order for the body to stay healthy.
-These processes include body temperature, ion balance, waste removal and blood glucose
+These processes include body temperature, ion balance, waste removal and blood glucose concentration.

 The Roles of Homeostasis in the Human Body